Teaching Text Features (Exploring ELA)

 These ready-made digital activities are perfect for hands-on learning.
 They allow students to practice all skills involved with text features.
 First, they range from simply identifying text features.
 Then, they dive deeper into explaining their purposes.
 And finally, students are using text features to learn more about the topic at hand.

-• GRAPHIC ORGANIZERS: In the Brain Pop Jr. video above, it discussed the importance of taking notes and using graphic organizers.
+• GRAPHIC ORGANIZERS: The Brain Pop Jr. video above, discusses the importance of taking notes and using graphic organizers.
 These graphic organizers that are included in my text features packs can be used on a variety of different texts and passages.
 It helps the students use and understand text features and keeps their learning meaningful.

-• PASSAGES: Each of my text features packs have 6-7 passages in each for each specific grade level.
+• PASSAGES: Each of my text features units have 6-7 passages for each specific grade level.
 This is for students to practice using text features and their comprehension all at once!

-These can both be used in small group, independent reading, partner reading, for homework, for morning work, and more!
+These can be used in small groups, independent reading, partner reading, homework, morning work, and more!

 Stock up on suggested resources